Select Page

 Cross Country Ski Level One Certification

-Those also sitting the Level One NZQA Te Mahi Ako Snowsports Instructor (Cross Country skiing) award can have their time cross credited and would need to complete 2 days total focusing on the classic and skate exam.
+Those holding or sitting the NZQA Te Mahi Ako Snowsports Beginner Instructor (Cross Country skiing) award may have time cross credited for the workshops.
+The 3 day exam would remain a requirement.

 Summary

-Certification resource: The NZSIA Cross Country E Learning Quiz and Ski Manual is required reading for this course.
+Certification resource: The NZSIA Cross Country Ski Manual is required reading for this course.

 Assessment Process